jamessimone/apex-rollup/README.md

 ```

 It's that simple.
 Note that in order for custom Apex solutions that don't use the `batch` static method on `Rollup` to properly start, the `runCalc()` method must also be called.
 That is, if you only have one rollup operation per object, you'll _always_ need to call `runCalc()` when invoking `Rollup` from a trigger.

+On the subject of the `defaultRecalculationValue` arguments -- if you are making use of a custom Evaluator but **don't** need to specify the default, you can always pass `null` for this parameter.

 Another note for when the use of an `Evaluator` class might be necessary — let's say that you have some slight lookup skew caused by a fallback object in a lookup relationship.
 This fallback object has thousands of objects tied to it, and updates to it are frequently painful / slow.
 If you didn't need the rollup for the fallback, you could implement an `Evaluator` to exclude it from being processed: